shotaro-i/pomodoro-timer/README.md

 - Stop: pause the countdown and retain the remaining time.
 - Reset: restore the remaining time to 25:00.
 - End notification: an alert is shown when the timer reaches 00:00.
+- The initial timer value can be set to 3 seconds, 60 seconds, or a custom setting.